Skip to main content

 • Vendor / partner endpoints

-• Allowed origins get Access-Control-Allow-Origin: <echoed> and pass the key check.
+• Allowed origins get Access-Control-Allow-Origin: <echoed> and can use credentialed browser cookies.

 See CORS for the origin patterns.